-Pathway for students who identify interest in understanding how humans grow and develop, feel a strong desire to help and heal, seek to build healthy relationships and serve others, and/or want to implement strategies the promote individual and community wellness.
+For students who identify interest in understanding how humans grow and develop, feel a strong desire to help and heal, seek to build healthy relationships and serve others, and/or want to implement strategies the promote individual and community wellness.

 This guide provides an example of how you can plan your first few semesters at KU.
-It includes exploratory and introductory courses to consider based on your interests and also lists some common general education requirements for your Pathway.
+It includes exploratory and introductory courses to consider based on your interests and also lists some common general education requirements for your area of study.
 Remember, this guide is just a sample!
 Your individual plan will change depending on things such as math, English, and language placement, transfer credit, and other factors.
 If you are unsure about any placement, chat with your academic advisor!